 And I’m 99% sure it was a beautiful accident… because the best recipes always are!

-The potato makes a perfect texture for the fondant in the center but the flavor is so subtle that you can’t taste it.
+The potato makes a perfect texture for the fondant in the centre but the flavour is so subtle that you can’t taste it.

 Want More Scottish Dessert Recipes?
 Try These: